 Libraries are at the heart of independent learning and an inclusive library often leads the way in using technology to give disabled students genuine independence and autonomy.

 Jisc has a proud history of work with library services ; the former Jisc TechDis service set up the publisher lookup service, led several research projects in e-book accessibility and contributed annually to the London Bookfair’s accessibility seminars.
 Publisher Lookup – for finding publisher contact details for alternative format enquiries – has been replaced by the excellent searchBox service.

 Top level guidance

 If you are trying to source alternative formats, start by understanding the workflow alternatives.
 Then make the most of your rights under the law by being confident about intermediate formats.
-Understand how your involvement can help the Load2Learn service save you time and money and make sure you belong to mailing lists that can help solve problems and source accessible formats under the affordances of the copyright legislation.
+Understand how your involvement can help the RNIB Bookshare service save you time and money and make sure you belong to mailing lists that can help solve problems and source accessible formats under the affordances of the copyright legislation.
 Bear in mind that your procurement policies can make a big difference to the amount of ongoing support you need to provide.
 Be aware of the fact that user experience does not always match accessibility claims.

 The Bloor website gives a detailed overview if you need some background to creating accessible documents yourself and the UK Association for Accessible Formats (UKAAF) has lots of information on standards as well as a directory of members who can help with more complex tasks – for example STEM subjects.